Conversion Inspection for Rental Properties

 Whenever a dwelling is converted into a rental property, it must be inspected for compliances with minimum housing standards.

 What qualifies as a Conversion?

 - Duplex or triplex – 2 or 3 unit buildings with separate property ID numbers

-- Condominium or Townhouse units in buildings with 2-5 dwelling units – Buildings whose units have separate PID numbers and have not had a license in 12 months
+- Condominium or townhouse units in buildings with 2-5 dwelling units – Buildings whose units have separate property ID numbers and have not had a license in for 12 months

 - New construction with a Certificate of Occupancy in the past three years

 - Non-profit organizations (if they provide proof of this status)

 - Condominium or townhouse buildings containing more than 6 units

 - Qualifying relative homestead properties

 - Commercial Properties (1-4 units would be considered a change of ownership)

 Last updated Sep 23, 2015